SAIKIRANN226/AWS_DevOps_Notes/Terraform/Overview.md

   resources right ? but to query from the existing resource, we need to give some input like vpc_id, this vpc_id we cannot get from the data source, but we used data source only to query the default vpc_id, but to take the created vpc_id, again data-source is not an option, because we need to give vpc_id as input.
-- Since VPC is in different folder, how do we get vpc_id in SG ? using SSM Parameter
+- Since VPC is in different folder, how do we get vpc_id in SG ?
+You need to store vpc_id in SSM Parameter store and read that saved Key-Value in SG using data-source option.
-- Go through the "Terraform-aws-SGmodule" in VS.
+- Go through the "Terraform-aws-SGmodule" in VS, just module developing.
 - Generally it is not mandatory to create ingress rules while creating SG and why ? but egress is static because this traffic creating from our server, mostly it will be constant.
+- In real time, whenever you want few ports to open, you need to write a mail to firewall team then, they will open the port, if they are using terraform they will do changes in main.tf file
 - In Security groups, we have two names "Name" and "Security group name" what is the difference ?
-- As a module developer, must output the resources in output.tf file like "sg_id"
+- As a module developer, you must output the resources in output.tf file like IDs etc. So that other teams will refer.
-- Now create all Security groups according to the Roboshop Documentation
+- Now create all Security groups according to the Roboshop Documentation "02-sg" in VS.
-- For example according to the Roboshop Documentation, Mongodb ---> Should accept connections from "Catalogue" and "User" what should be the ingress of mongodb now ?
-Source ---> CatalogueIP & Port 27017, Similarly for User also ?
+- For example according to the Roboshop Documentation, Mongodb ---> Should accept connections from "Catalogue" and "User" what should be the ingress (Security group rule) of mongodb now ?
+Source should be the CatalogueIP & Port 27017, Similarly for User also ?
 - Is CatalogueIP is constant everytime ?
 NO! then what should we do ?
-We need to take ElasticIP which is very costly, because we have 12 Private servers that means we need to create 12 EIPs.
-If it is a Big project, we may need to create thousands of EIPs, bill may come like 5k dollars.
+We need to take the ElasticIP which is very costly, because we have 12 Private servers that means we need to create 12 EIPs.
+If it is a Big project, we may need to create thousands of EIPs, this will generate huge bill to the company.
-- So Security groups has given one option, create Mongodb and Catalogue Security groups
+- So Security group has given one option, first create Mongodb and Catalogue Security groups.
-- Then go to the security groups in aws console and select created mongodb_SG/Edit_inbound_rules/Add rule Type --> custom TCP, port: 27017 and in source just type "sg" next to the custom, you will get the created security groups, in that select already created catalogue_SG.
+- Then go to the Security groups in aws console and select created mongodb_SG/Edit_inbound_rules/Add rule Type --> Custom TCP, Port: 27017 and in source just type "sg" next to the custom, you will get the created Security groups, in that select already created Catalogue_SG.
 Same for the User also.
 - Now write a terraform code for all the Security groups according to the Roboshop Documentation.
-- Now creating EC2's for the roboshop 04-ec2 in VS using Open-source module from the internet.
+- Now creating EC2's for the roboshop "04-ec2" in VS using Open-source module from the internet.
-- Here the only disadvantage is you cannot connect to this private instances using SSH, because private instances dont have PublicIP.
+- Here the only disadvantage is you cannot connect to this Private instances using SSH, because Private instances dont have PublicIP.
 We have two options and what are there ?
-"Jump_host" and "Installing VPN" in default_VPC to connect to private instances which are in Roboshop_VPC, but we must have a Peering connection between Default_VPC and Roboshop_VPC.
+"Jump_host" & "Installing VPN" in Default_VPC to connect to Private instances which are in Roboshop_VPC, but make sure you have Peering connection between Default_VPC and Roboshop_VPC.
-- In real time, whenever you want few ports to open, you need to write a mail to firewall team then, they will open the port, if they are using terraform they will do changes in main.tf
-- We used "cisco" VPN in our company.
+- We used "CISCO" VPN in our company which is costly, but for practice we used "OpenVpn Connect"

 ### Session-33
 - How to connect to Private Instances using VPN ?